 Paper Source Letterpress Garden Wedding Invitation

 If you’re hosting a micro wedding and getting married in a jiffy, this invitation is perfect for you.
-A classic invite with sweet floral details and whimsical script, this card comes in a selection of color-ways.
+A classic invite with sweet floral details and a whimsical script, this card comes in a selection of colorways.
 It’s available in just five days from the time you order.
 So if you need your invites in a snap, they’ll be there!

-The Indigo Bunting for Paperless Post Gold Flourish
+The Indigo Bunting Gold Flourish Invitation

 With delicate flourished and elegant script, this digital invite has the feel of a traditional wedding invitation in a modern format.
 Completely customizable wording lets your guests know that they’re part of the select few invited to this special event.

 Since you’re only inviting your closest circle of friends and family, taking a more casual approach to your invite is totally acceptable.
-This modernist card has a playful, contemporary vibe— plus, it’s digital!
+This modernist card has a playful, contemporary vibe—plus, it’s digital!
 So you’ll be saving trees while you plant the seeds for a fabulous wedding!

-Rifle Paper Co. for Paperless Post Floral Silhouette Invitation
+Rifle Paper Co.
+Floral Silhouette Invitation

 Photo cards and traditional invites come together in a delightful harmony that’s sure to charm friends and family.
-This digital evite allows you to choose from gold, silver, and rose gold detailing and personalize with your own wording.
+This digital evite allows you to choose from gold, silver, and rose gold detailing and personalize it with your own wording.

-Blu Rose Designs Geometric Art Deco Wedding Invitations
+Blú Rose Designs Geometric Art Deco Wedding Invitations